nerealarrachea/press-freedom/README.md

 ## Introduction

 In this project, I merged data from Reporters Without Borders and The World Bank to create a dataframe with indicators for press freedom and human development for 180 countries.

+With this dataframe I tried to see if there's is a relationship between press freedom and human development.
+Also I try to show the media situation in different contries.

 ## Data